Invertibility via distance for non-centered random matrices with continuous distributions: Invertibility of centered random matrices, revisited

-The quantitative approach to invertibility developed to a large extent in \cite{LPRT,TV,R,RV_square} and later reapplied in many works within the random matrix theory, involves some decomposition of $\R^n$ into sets of ``more structured'' and ``less structured'' vectors, and estimating the infimum of the matrix-vector product over the structured vectors via a covering argument.
-In particular, in paper \cite{RV_square} dealing with an $n\times n$ random matrix $A$ with i.i.d.\ entries, the sphere $S^{n-1}$ is split into {\it compressible} (close to sparse) and {\it incompressible} (far from sparse) vectors; the infimum of $\|Ax\|_2$ over compressible unit vectors $x\in{\Comp}$ is then bounded by $\inf_{x\in\Net}\|Ax\|_2-\varepsilon\, s_{\max}(A)$, where $\Net$ is an $\varepsilon$-net on ${\Comp}$ (for an appropriately chosen $\varepsilon$).
-The relatively small size of the set ${\rm Comp}$ allows to beat the cardinality of the net $\Net$ by small ball probability estimates for $\|Ax\|_2$ for individual vectors $x\in\Comp$, which, together with an upper bound for $s_{\max}(A)$, yields a satisfactory lower bound for $\inf_{x\in\Comp}\|Ax\|_2$.
-For heavy-tailed matrices, when a strong estimate of $s_{\max}(A)$ is not available, a more elaborate version of the covering argument was developed in \cite{RT}; still, the basic idea of balancing the size of a covering with probability estimates for individual vectors remained in place.
-One of consequences of this approach is presence of an additive term in the small ball probability estimate for $s_{\min}(A)$ which essentially encapsulates the event that a satisfactory bound for $\inf_{x\in\Comp}\|Ax\|_2$ {\it via the covering argument} fails.
-In the i.i.d.\ model (with zero mean entries of unit variance) the term is exponentially small in $n$ \cite{RV_square} (see also \cite{RT}).
-In work \cite{AGLPT} dealing with matrices with independent isotropic log-concave columns, the authors got an estimate $\Prob\{s_{\min}(A)\leq t\,n^{-1/2}\}\leq Ct+\exp(-c\sqrt{n})$ ($t>0$), where the additive term $\exp(-c\sqrt{n})$ again comes from the ``imperfections'' in the covering argument for compressible vectors.
-Of course, for some classes of distributions (including, for example, the Bernoulli variables) an additive term in the small ball estimate {\it must} be present.
-For example, in the Bernoulli case, the small ball probability estimate given by \cite{RV_square} is $\Prob\{s_{\min}(A)\leq t\,n^{-1/2}\}\leq Ct+c^n$, where the additive term $c^n$ must be greater than $2^{-n}$, accounting, in particular, for matrix realizations with two columns equal.
-At the same time, when the distribution of the entries is sufficiently smooth, it is natural to expect that the term should disappear.
 In this section, we will prove that for distributions with bounded densities (satisfying some mild moment assumptions) this additive term indeed can be removed, yielding a small ball probability estimate of the form $\Prob\{s_{\min}(A)\leq t\,n^{-1/2}\}\leq Ct$, $t>0$.
 As we already mentioned in the introduction, the primary value of this result lies in the method for bounding the smallest singular value which is completely free from any covering arguments.
 The method can be viewed as a development of the approach to bounding the infimum of $\|Ax\|_2$ over {\it incompressible} vectors in paper \cite{RV_square}, which was based only on studying the distances between the matrix rows (see \cite[Lemma~3.5]{RV_square}).
 Let us note that the crucial (and highly non-trivial) part of paper \cite{RV_square} consists in proving good anti-concentration estimates for the distances, which involved studying the arithmetic structure of the normal vector to a subspace spanned by $n-1$ rows.
 The paper \cite{RV_square} of Rudelson and Vershynin thus presents a major contribution to what is now called the Littlewood--Offord theory, following earlier works of Tao and Vu (see \cite{TV}).
 For us, the assumption of bounded density of distributions of the rows' projections allows us to completely avoid any Littlewood--Offord--type arguments in our proof, and, in this respect, Theorem~\ref{th:revisiting} is fundamentally simpler.